franko/elementary-plotlib/sphinx-doc/source/graphical-element.rst

 .. cpp:class:: Markers : public Path

-  Like a path but draws a marker at each vertex of the path.
+  Like a path but instead of drawing a path it draws a marker at each vertex of the path.

   .. cpp:function:: Markers(double size, Object marker_symbol)

     Create an empty Markers path that will draw markers of the specified `size`, in pixels, and using an object `marker_symbol` as a marker.
-The marker symbol should be an object that span a box of unit side centered on zero.
+The marker symbol should be an object that span a rectangular area of unit side and centered on zero.

+.. cpp:function:: Object MarkerSymbol(int index)

+  Returns a marker symbol from a standard list of symbol.

 .. cpp:class:: Text : public Object

   An object that draws a text label.
+It is meant to be drawn with a fill color, without stroking.

   .. cpp:function:: Text(const char* text, double size = 10.0, double hjustif = 0.0, double vjustif = 0.0)

     Create a text object with the given text.
 The size corresponds to the text size in pixel.
 The other parameters represents the horizontal and vertical justification.
 For the horizontal 0.0 corresponds to left justification and 1.0 to right justification.
-For the vertical 0.0 corresponds to alignement on the text's bottom line and 1.0 to the text's top line.
+For the vertical 0.0 corresponds to alignment on the text's bottom line and 1.0 to the text's top line.

   .. cpp:function:: void SetAngle(double angle)